Free Money for College – Grants and Scholarships

 By Joe Messinger, CFP®

 In today’s college search, students put so much stress on themselves to find the right “fit.”
 Often, they focus on schools where they can get in and get a great education.
 In other words, finding a good academic and social fit.
 However, with the rising cost of education, finding a good financial fit must be a part of this equation in the 21st century.
-Understanding the financial fit includes understanding the sources of what we like to call “free money.”
+Understanding the financial fit includes understanding the sources of what we call “free money.”
 Free money is funding that the student will not have to pay back and includes grants and scholarships.

 So where can you find “free money”?